The Informational Observer in Relational Quantum Mechanics: Structural Coherence from Sequential Weak Values

 The final term is a cross-term arising from interference between the two weak interactions.
 It is the only contribution that simultaneously depends on both measurement times and contains the ordered product of observables.

-Upon pre- and post-selection of the system in states $|\phi\rangle$ and $|\psi\rangle$, this cross-term generates pointer correlations proportional to
+Upon pre- and post-selection of the system in states $\ket{\phi}$ and $\ket{\psi}$, this cross-term generates pointer correlations proportional to

-which is precisely the sequential weak value of $A$ at $t_1$ followed by $B$ at $t_2$.
+which is precisely the sequential weak value of $A$ at $t_1$ followed by $B$ at $t_2$ for these pre- and post-selected states.
 Thus, the same ordered product that appears in the history operator and underwrites diachronic conjunction at the logical level arises directly from the unitary dynamics as an interference effect.

 The logical non-factorisability of SWVs and their dynamical origin in cross-terms of the unitary evolution therefore express the same underlying structure.
 Across-time coherence is neither reducible to, nor recoverable from, single-time weak values: it is an intrinsically multi-time feature that must be assessed at the level of histories.
 Sequential weak values provide exactly this assessment, supplying an operational criterion for whether a record sequence can be embedded in a single coherent history for an observer.